What is Safeguarding & Why is it Important?

 Conclusion

-It is unfortunate fact that often the most vulnerable among us are the ones that are exploited or abused.
+It is an unfortunate fact that often, the most vulnerable among us are the ones who are exploited or abused.
 It is both a moral and a legal duty to do everything in our power to prevent this from happening.
-Anyone whose role involves contact with those with care or support needs must understand potential types of abuse, the signs that they are occurring and what to do, if they are.
+Anyone whose role involves contact with those with care or support needs must understand potential types of abuse, the signs that they are occurring and what to do if they are.

 Human Focus offers approved Safeguarding training to provide staff with tools to do exactly this.
 Click here to find out how you can begin earning your own certificate today.